-- O-1A: This is for people who can demonstrate an extraordinary ability in science, business, education, or athletics.
+- O-1A: This is for people who can demonstrate extraordinary ability in science, business, education, or athletics.

-- O-1B: This is for people who have an extraordinary ability in the arts which include individuals associated with motion pictures or television.
+- O-1B: This is for people who have an extraordinary ability in the arts, which include individuals associated with motion pictures or television.

-- O-2: This is for any individuals that constitute an “integral or essential part” to the completion of the production, employment, or activity by the carrier of the O-1A or O-1B Visa.
+- O-2: This is for any individuals that constitute an “integral or essential part” to the completion of the production, employment, or activity by the carrier of the O-1A or O-1B visa.

-- O-3: This is for anyone who can be classified as either the spouse or the child of an O-1 or O-2 Visa carrier.
+- O-3: This is for anyone who can be classified as either the spouse or the child of an O-1 or O-2 visa carrier.

-What constitutes as evidence of extraordinary ability?
+What constitutes evidence of extraordinary ability?